Logo

 The Duelling Sword

-The duelling sword is never used to clear hoards, it pales in comparison to the staff.
-Instead, it should only be used for its strength which is poking heads.
+The duelling sword is NEVER USED TO CLEAR HOARDS as it pales in comparison to the staff.
+Instead, it should only be used for its strength which is poking heads. :3

-There is not much to be said for the duelling sword apart from the fact that it finishes off enemies and acts as your primary source of damage against bosses.
-How you incorporate the duelling sword into your trauma psyker playstyle comes down to individual preference but Rat can give some tips on some things that Rat usually does.
+There is not much to be said for the duelling sword apart from the fact that it finishes off enemies, acts as your primary source of damage against bosses and serves as a medium for faster movement due to its high mobility stat.
+How you incorporate the duelling sword into your trauma psyker playstyle comes down to individual preference but Rat can give some tips on some things which Rat usually does.

 • Be familiar with secondary attacking with staff, quickly switching to melee for a single heavy stab, and back to the staff for more secondary spamming.

-• A secondary staff attack (~75-100% charge) and a head poke with the sword is usually enough to kill most specials and elites (short of tankier ones such as crushers, muties etc).
+• With 6 Warp Charge stacks, a secondary staff attack (~75-100% charge) and a head poke with the sword is usually enough to kill most specials and elites (short of tankier ones such as crushers, muties etc.).
 Rat makes sure that those enemies are staggered/thrown forward towards Rat so that they are closer and their head is right in front of Rat for a poke :3

-• Muties usually die from 2 face pokes, so learn how to poke their face as they are charging towards you, then dodge sideways and poke their face again from the side.
+• Muties usually die from 2 face pokes (with 6 Warp Charges), so learn how to poke their face as they are charging towards you, then dodge sideways and poke their face again from the side.
 It is by far the fastest way to kill them and allows you to get back to staggering the hoard asap.

 • The secondary attack on the duelling sword can be helpful for staggering larger enemies such as crushers and maulers.